PRIORITY BILLS:Unable to load updates

 Key Facts

-• Number of People Affected: Millions could be impacted, including residents of cartel-controlled areas and U.S. communities affected by drug trafficking.
+• Number of People Affected: The bill could impact millions, including those in border states, military families, and communities affected by drug trafficking.

 Arguments in Support